Raspberry Pi Projects for Beginners

 These projects are a great example of some of the cool things you can do with the Pi.
 They are also a great way to learn a lot of the basics about the Pi such as software configurations, debugging, Linux commands much more.

-If you’re also just looking for something that will simply work and be running in no time, then these project are also for you too.
-A project such as the media center is a great example of a project that you can easily setup, configure and have ready in less than an hour.
+If you’re also just looking for something that will just work and be running in no time, then these projects are also for you too.
+A project such as the media center is an excellent example of a project that you can easily setup, configure and have ready in less than an hour.

 In this project, we will be building upon our Telegram tutorial by showing you how to utilize Telegram to control your Raspberry Pi.
 We will be doing this by utilizing the LUA interpreter that is built into the Telegram CLI which opens it up to quite a wide variety of...read more